 What if it is 10 days past the issuance of the citation?
 Anyone who fails to request a hearing within the prescribed time waives his right to a hearing and subjects himself to the monetary fine and penalties.

 What should be included in the written statement?
-The statement should include clear and convincing evidence.
-It should clearly state all the facts and deal with both sides of the issue.
+The statement should include clear information explaining the citation occurrence.
+It should clearly state all the facts.
 The statement may include an explanation of circumstances that were life threatening or situations that were beyond the petitioner's control.

 How does the petitioner prepare for a hearing?
 What evidence should be presented?
 The petitioner should review the circumstances surrounding the citation and inform the hearing officer of any additional details which weren't included in the written statement.
 The defense should present the facts to the hearing officer in a clear, concise and orderly manner.
 The petitioner may bring witnesses and/or photographs to the hearing.

 When and where are hearings held?
-The hearings are held in the Parking Service Office in Gray Hall once a month or as needed.
+The hearings are held in the Parking Service Office in Gray Hall.

 Who will be present at the hearings?
 The petitioner, the hearing officer and any witnesses shall be present.
 The Parking Services office may have a member present to serve in a representative capacity.